Ultra Violet (Bananarama album)

-Ultra Violet is the seventh studio album released by English group Bananarama.
+Ultra Violet is the seventh studio album released by the English group Bananarama.
 Originally released under the title of I Found Love on 21 August 1995 only in Japan, the album was renamed as Ultra Violet and released on 2 February 1996 in Australia and some markets in Europe, such as Portugal and Spain.
 At the time of the original release, the album wasn't sold in the UK, the group's home market.
 Ultra Violet was eventually released in the United Kingdom on 7 August 2020.
 This also marked the first time the album was made available on vinyl as it was previously only available on compact disc and cassette.